thlanceGit/thlanceHoriseonHomepageRefactor/README.md

 # homework1
-This is a homework project where I organize code, add comments and write alternative text for image elements.
+This is a homework project where I organize, re-write and consolidate code under semantic elements.
+Styling is consolidated and re-applied to new semantic elements of the index html.

+I've added comments and written alternative text for image elements, icons and the header figure.
+This was a modification of a pre-existing web page, also known as "refactoring".

 Screenshot:![Screenshot](./docs/images/Screenshot.jpg)